Machine Learning based Extraction of Boundary Conditions from Doppler Echo Images for Patient Specific Coarctation of the Aorta: Computational Fluid Dynamics Study: Methods: ML-CFD Pipeline Development

 \subsection{Machine Learning Pipeline}

-Our training dataset consisted of 3 numerical values; namely time in seconds, velocity in metres per second and heart rate in beats per second.The Case and Vessel features/ columns comprised of categorical or non-numeric entries.
+Our training dataset consisted of 3 numerical values, namely time in seconds, velocity in metres per second and heart rate in beats per second.The Case and Vessel features/ columns comprised of categorical or non-numeric entries.
 Additional pre-processing steps were employed before ML model training.
 Firstly, the categorical entries Case and Vessel were converted to numeric entries using Scikit-learns label encoding function \cite{sklearn}, as the models within the Scikit-learns library require numerical inputs.
 For the numeric entries (in particular the velocity values) it was found that the distribution of the data was skewed to the right and contained several outliers.
-As was stated in the previous paragraph the velocity values during diastole were set to 0.
-Therefore, the presence of several 0 values contributed to skewing the distribution and thus several outliers when a box and whisker plot was plotted.
-Whilst the high velocity values at the tail end were due to the coarctation.
-This would cause poor model performance for models that are sensitive to outliers and lead to higher error on ML model predictions.
-However, these outliers were biologically plausible and not as a result of noise or errors, thus, a Log transform was applied to the velocity entries to reduce the effect of the outliers using Numpy's log1p function \cite{numpy}, to improve ML model performance but simultaneously preserve the outlier values within training.
+Data points which were set to 0 during diastole were partially to blame for the skewing of the distribution, resulting in several outliers in the box and whisker plot.
+High velocity values at the tail end were due to the coarctation.
+This would contribute to poor performance for models that are sensitive to outliers and lead to higher error on ML model predictions.
+However, these outliers were biologically plausible and not as a result of noise or measurement errors, Numpy's log1p function a Log transform was applied to the velocity entries to reduce the effect of the outliers during training \cite{numpy}, and improve ML model performance while preserving the outlier values within training.